wvu-ric/cl-mobile-syl/README.md

 2. Students will understand the use of variables and data types.
 3. Students will understand the use of data structures such as arrays and dictionaries.
 4. Students will understand programmatic control structures such as conditionals.
-5. Students will be able to implement programming contructs in Javascript syntax.
+5. Students will be able to implement programming constructs in Javascript syntax.
 6. Students will learn to write modular code through the use of functions.
 7. Students will understand Object Oriented Programming (OOP).
 8. Students will learn to think through algorithms using pseudocode.